preston-thomas/nfl_advanced_statistics/README.md

-# Python NFL Statistics Machine Learning & Modeling Project
+# Python Fantasy Football Quarterback Performance Predictor Project

 This will hone my machine-learning and data engineering skills while exploring some of my greatest passions in life - NFL football, fantasy football, and advanced metrics.